 One thing I am sure of is that while it was their third film together, it was not until Brown and Possessed that Crawford and Gable's screen partnership truly began.
 I cannot speak to their partnership off the screen: some say their long-term affair, which between the two of them overlapped with at least three marriages (not to mention innumerable other affairs), had been on since Dance, Fools, Dance, or at latest since Laughing Sinners a few months later; maybe so, but I'm at a complete loss to find any evidence of that in those movies.
 I concede that in Laughing Sinners, a wretchedly-dull "Christian propaganda" take on the fallen woman film, they're perfectly friendly with each other; but that's not exactly the same as heat.
 However, that old hypocritical prude Brown had vital experience transferring to celluloid the chemistry between two actors fucking in real life, so while it's hardly any exact analogue to Garbo's Flesh and the Devil—Brown certainly never attempts to replicate the sheer languidity of Garbo and John Gilbert's mutual horniness with Crawford and Gable here—it's just too tempting not to notice that his first Garbo and his first Crawford have much the same prominence, for me, in their respective filmographies.
 That is to say, they're each the single best thing I've ever seen them in, but that also means it's Brown's best work since Flesh and the Devil, too—give or take an Inspiration, and despite all my Garbo partisanship, I'm leaning toward "take."
-I'd rather not overlook its importance for Gable, either; I've said that Gable was never defined by his collaborations with Brown, and this is so, but Possessed thankfully represents the actor's definitive escape from shitty cartoon gangster typecasting.
-I'm not certain he'd ever been given such a classy role before, and while this is plainly just my thing, because many have found him to be scintillating in such roles, I do tend to find Gable more affable and attractive when his character is, in fact, affable and attractive.
+I'd rather not overlook its importance for Gable, either; I've said that Gable was never defined by his collaborations with Brown, and this is so, but Possessed comes closest, thankfully representing the actor's conclusive escape from shitty cartoon gangster typecasting.
+I'm not certain he'd ever had such a classy role before, and while this is plainly just my thing, because many have found him to be scintillating in roles with no class at all, I do tend to find Gable more affable and attractive when his character is, in fact, affable and attractive.

 We begin a long way from anything so tolerable, though, and on the outskirts of Erie, PA, there exists a paper box factory.
 We arrive at the end of one more working day to witness a long take that allows, for a noticeable span given this is a 1931 star vehicle, that star to have dissolved completely into a crowd, Crawford finally precipitating out of this flow of bodies in the person of Marian Martin, master box-folder.
 Waiting for her—skulking around the corner, really—is Al Manning (Wallace Ford), the concrete jockey who aims to marry her, and he even walks like he's poor.
 Escorted back home down the same dirt alley she's trod a thousand times, Marian sends Al on an errand to get ice cream for their dinner with her mom, and promptly gets herself lost in a vision of a different life, a train carrying the wealthy from one part of these United States to another, without inflicting upon them the indignity of having to set foot in a place like this.
 But this vision deigns to speak to her.
 Her interlocutor is Wally Stuart (Skeets Gallagher), hanging off the caboose with a glass of champagne in his hand, obviously drunk and only not obviously gay because Marian is a bumpkin, so she can readily mistake his whimsical friendliness and his invitation to New York City for a certain kind of offer.
 After a final spat with that "turnip" Al, she takes that offer, clearing out to New York and showing up at Wally's door.
 He initially succeeds at brushing her off, but, out of sheer desperation, she manages to get an introduction to his friends anyway, political operators Horace Travers (Frank Conroy), who's very rich and has just been married, and Mark Whitney (Gable), who's almost as rich, and single.
 Accordingly—so only after giving Horace the right of first refusal—Marian bluntly propositions Mark.
 Because she is literally starving, he feeds her.
 This is the beginning of a beautiful relationship.